On Regularizability and its Application to Online Control of Unstable LTI Systems: DGR Algorithm

 where we have also used $\binom t j \leq (e \, t/j)^j$.
 This implies that as $t$ gets larger than $\sigma_1^2$, the terms with large powers admit smaller bases and those with large bases will gain smaller powers comparing to $\sigma_1^{2t}$.
 This is despite the fact that for small $t$, the relative norm of the state might grow. \end{remark}{}

-In the sequel, as a result of linear independence established in \Cref{thm:linIndp} we show how the simplified bounds (derived in \Cref{sec:results}) clarify the elimination of the unstable modes in the system. \begin{corollary} Suppose $A$ is diagonalizable with $\mathcal{R}(A) \subseteq \mathcal{R}(B)$ and let $\x_0$ excite $k$ modes of $A$.
-If $r$ eigenvalues corresponding to the $k$ excited modes are distinct for any $r\leq k$, then $\{\x_0,\dots,\x_{r-1}\}${, generated by \Cref{alg:Controller} with $\alpha = 0$,} is a set of linearly independent vectors. \end{corollary}
+In the sequel, as a result of linear independence established in \Cref{thm:linIndp} we show how the simplified bounds (derived in \Cref{sec:results}) clarify the elimination of the unstable modes in the system. \begin{corollary} Suppose $\mathcal{R}(A) \subseteq \mathcal{R}(B)$ and let $\x_0$ excite $k$ modes of $A$.
+If $r$ eigenvalues corresponding to the $k$ excited modes are distinct for some $r\leq k$, then $\{\x_0,\dots,\x_{r-1}\}$, generated by \Cref{alg:Controller} with $\alpha = 0$, is a set of linearly independent vectors. \end{corollary}

 \begin{proof} Given that $\mathcal{R}(A) \subseteq \mathcal{R}(B)$, all the modes of $A$ are contained in $\mathcal{R}(B)$, so without loss of generality, let $\lambda_1,\dots, \lambda_{k}$ be the eigenvalues corresponding to the excited modes $u_1, \dots, u_{k} \in \mathcal{R}(B)$.
 Then, following the proof of \Cref{thm:linIndp}, \Cref{eqn:xspan-gen} reduces to,